DR. FRÉDÉRIQUE VALLIÈRES

 dr. philip hyland

-Dr Philip Hyland is a Senior Lecturer in Psychology at the National College of Ireland and an Adjunct Associate Professor at the Centre for Global Health, Trinity College Dublin.
+Dr Philip Hyland is a Senior Lecturer in Psychology at Maynooth University and an Adjunct Associate Professor at the Centre for Global Health, Trinity College Dublin.
 Philip's research centres on psychological responses to traumatic life events.
 Philip is currently involved in the development of revisions to the diagnoses of Posttraumatic Stress Disorder (PTSD) and Complex PTSD for the International Classification of Diseases 11th edition published by the WHO.
 Philip was the recipient of the inaugural Albert Ellis Award for Research in 2014.
 Philip acts as CONTEXT's Research Coordinator.

 PROFESSOR JAMIE MURPHY

 Dr Jamie Murphy is Professor of Psychology at Ulster University.
 A co-founder and chair of the Northern Ireland Trauma and Psychosis Research Network, he has investigated the co-occurrence of psychological trauma and psychosis for the past 10 years.
 Challenging disease based conceptualisations of psychotic disorders, Jamie’s research has demonstrated that extreme perceptual, belief and behavioural abnormalities such as hallucinations, delusions and mania often emerge in, and can be understood against, a context of extreme life trauma and adversity.
 Jamie acts as CONTEXT's Training Coordinator.

 professor mark shevlin